Coronavirus (COVID-19): Sports & Activities

 Thanks in part to safe and effective COVID-19 vaccines for adults and kids 6 months old and up, life is getting back to normal for many families.
 That includes a return to sports and physical activity for kids and teens.
 But the COVID-19 pandemic continues, so it’s important to know how to protect active kids and young athletes.

 Before your child starts a sport or activity, ask about the rules and expectations, and review them with your child.
 Weigh the risks of COVID-19 with the benefits of your child being active.
 What your family chooses is a personal decision.

 Here are some ways to make sports and physical activity safer:

 - All kids and adults should get the COVID-19 vaccine and booster shot when they are eligible.

 - To prevent injuries, kids who haven’t been very active over the pandemic should start slowly and work their way up to the desired intensity.

 - Kids should have their own equipment, when possible.
 This might include bats, balls, protective gear, water bottles, hand sanitizer, and towels.
 Label all equipment and personal items.

 - Players should wash their hands well and often, including before going to practice and after touching shared equipment.
 Pack hand sanitizer, especially if soap and water aren't available.

 What About Masks?

 Wearing masks in crowded settings is still an important way to help prevent the spread of COVID-19.
-Masks are not required in many public places in the U.S., the American Academy of Pediatrics (AAP) recommends wearing masks during sports and activities:
+Masks are no longer required in many public places in the U.S., but the American Academy of Pediatrics (AAP) still recommends wearing masks during sports and activities: